 Active Transportation and The Street Trust offer periodic workshops on safe bike commuting and cyclists’ legal clinics.
 Call 503-823-7083 for more information.
 Also, the Oregon Bicyclist Manual is available by calling 503-823-CYCL.

 All maps are free — call 503-823-CYCL , press 2 to request.
 Many more maps and info available on our website:

 PORTLAND BICYCLE MAP AND RESOURCES

-Portland Neighborhood Bike and Walk Maps (for North, Northeast, Northwest/Downtown, Southeast, Southwest and Central City)
+Portland Neighborhood Bike and Walk Maps (for North, Northeast, Northwest/Downtown, Southeast and Southwest)